-It is fair to say that the period under review was one of the busiest in recent years for German efforts to bring Nazi war criminals to justice.
-The primary catalysts for the increased activity were the rapidly expiring time in which such cases can be prosecuted due to the advanced age of the defendants and health concerns, as well as the landmark 2011 conviction of armed SS Sobibor death camp guard Ivan Demjanjuk for accessory to murder.
+During the period under review, several German prosecutors continued their efforts to bring Nazi war criminals to justice.
+The primary catalysts for the increased activity were the rapidly expiring time in which such cases can be prosecuted, due to the advanced age of the defendants and health concerns, as well as the landmark 2011 conviction of armed SS Sobibor death camp guard Ivan Demjanjuk for accessory to murder.
 That decision was the first case in many years in which a Holocaust perpetrator was convicted, even though no evidence of a specific crime against a specific victim was presented to the court.

 This decision had extremely significant implications, since it meant that any person who served in a Nazi death camp or in any of four of the Einsatzgruppen which operated in the areas of the Soviet Union (mobile killing squads A, B, C, and D) could be convicted in Germany, even if prosecutors had no evidence that the suspect had committed a specific crime.
 Until now, such cases generally never reached the courts, even though the suspects were active participants in mass murder over extended periods of time.
-During the period under review, the Zentrale Stelle (Central Office for the Clarification of Nazi War Crimes), headed by its director Jens Rommel, continued to pursue the cases of death camp guards with significant practical results.
+During the period under review, the Zentrale Stelle (Central Office for the Clarification of Nazi War Crimes), headed by its director Jens Rommel. and from October 2020 by Thomas Will, continued to pursue the cases of death camp guards with significant practical results.